 On this page you will find out about hearing impairment, hearing loss and deafness and what support is available for your child or young adult.
 As a parent you are always going to be the expert on your child.

-Click the orange button to browse our directory and find out about things to do, childcare and education.
+Our hearing impairment directory gives information about things to do, childcare and education.

 We use the term ‘deaf’ to refer to all levels of hearing impairment in children, including a partial or total loss of hearing.
 This includes those who may describe themselves as having a ‘hearing loss’, ‘hearing impairment’ or as ‘deaf’, and includes children who have glue ear.
 Once a diagnosis has been made, it's ok to feel a whole range of emotions including: